Supporting The Next Generation To Succeed In Agriculture And Horticulture

 Mark your calendars for our upcoming events:

-· Auckland / Northland: Mt Albert Grammar School Farm, Friday, 3 May
+· Auckland / Northland: (Juniors and Seniors) Mt Albert Grammar School Farm, Friday, 3 May

-· Canterbury / West Coast: New Zealand Agricultural Show, Wednesday, 13 November 2024
+· Canterbury / West Coast: (Intermediate and Juniors) New Zealand Agricultural Show, Wednesday, 13 November 2024

-· Mid Central / Lower North Island: Ford Ranger NZ Rural Games Palmerston North Friday 7 March 2025.
+· Mid Central / Lower North Island: (Juniors and Seniors) NZ Rural Games Palmerston North Friday 7 March 2025.